Artist: AQMNI (Ethel + Carlo Zafranco)

 Installation Date: April 2023

-Our design for this project showcases a waste management worker's hand reaching for a hand that is forming out of water.
+Our design for this project showcases a waste management worker’s hand reaching for a hand that is forming out of water.
 We wanted to highlight the members/workers of the community who actually perform the labor of managing our collective waste.
 We chose the water element to represent our symbiotic relationship with nature and its resources.
-Within the hand, we see an occurrence of osmosis that is separating paint waste from the body of water.
+Within the hand, we see an occurrence of osmosis that separates paint waste from the body of water.
 This is a representation of our growing awareness and efforts in doing our part to care for our planet.
 Through this paint collection day, we are saving our water sources from any paint that may have found its way into contaminating our sources.
-We felt that humanizing nature makes it more relatable for others to grasp the importance of taking care of our planet like we take care of our own bodies.
-The moon in the background parallels the symbiotic relationship between its gravitational pull on the tides with the pulling of the paint out of water.
+We felt that humanizing nature makes it more relatable for others to grasp the importance of caring for our planet as we care for our own bodies.
+The moon in the background parallels the symbiotic relationship between its gravitational pull on the tides and the paint’s pulling out of water.

-AQMNI is a husband-and-wife artist team who create custom-designed murals that tell stories through bold imaginative art pieces.
+AQMNI is a husband-and-wife artist team who creates custom-designed murals that tell stories through bold, imaginative art pieces.

-Carlo Zafranco, the Aquarius, has a background in graphic design and animation and has worked for Disney, Marvel, and Universal, among others.
-His current focus is to use his experience to empower underserved communities and BIPOC youth so they too can pave their own paths through the arts.
-He also wants to develop a mentorship initiative in which interested youth can learn and get hands-on experience to further pursue a creative career path.
+Carlo Zafranco, the Aquarius, has a graphic design and animation background and has worked for Disney, Marvel, and Universal, among others.
+His current focus is to use his experience to empower underserved communities and BIPOC youth so they can pave their own paths through the arts.
+He also wants to develop a mentorship initiative where interested youth can learn and get hands-on experience to pursue a creative career path.